DominicKavalary/PingMaker4/README.md

 check if target exists before attempting to delete make targets.html php and just list targets at end with no functions get a way of downloading csv file from the html tables
+- CHANGE THIS to use php and not javascript reading the html.
+Make the php gather the data and just download the csv on click Make it so you choose the ping delay and it defaults to 5 seconds or something.